LAND SURVEYING; DECLARATION OF POLICY; PROHIBITED ACTS.

 - For purposes of this section, responsible position means a position that requires initiative, skill, and independent judgment and does not include the position of chainman, rodman, instrument person, ordinary drafter, or other position performing routine work.

-LAND SURVEYING; EXAMINATION FEE; REGISTRATION FEE; FAILURE TO PAY FEES, EFFECT.
+LAND SURVEYING; APPLICATION AND REGISTRATION FEES; EXAMINATION FEE; FAILURE TO PAY FEES, EFFECT.

 CERTIFICATE OF REGISTRATION; RENEWAL; PROFESSIONAL DEVELOPMENT REQUIREMENTS; INACTIVE STATUS.

-- As a condition for renewal of a certificate of registration issued pursuant to sections 81-8,108 to 81-8,127, a certificate holder who has previously renewed his or her registration shall be required to successfully complete thirty hours of professional development within the preceding two calendar years.
+- As a condition for renewal of a certificate of registration issued pursuant to the Land Surveyors Regulation Act, a certificate holder who has previously renewed his or her registration shall be required to successfully complete thirty hours of professional development within the preceding two calendar years.
 Any certificate holder who completes in excess of thirty hours of professional development within the preceding two calendar years may have the excess, not to exceed fifteen hours, applied to the requirement for the next biennium.

 - The examining board shall not renew the certificate of registration of any certificate holder who has failed to complete the professional development requirements pursuant to subsection (1) of this section, unless he or she can show good cause why he or she was unable to comply with such requirements.
 If the examining board determines that good cause was shown, the examining board shall permit the registered surveyor to make up all outstanding required hours of professional development.